Polished Concrete Countertops

 Lights, Then Action

 Now for my favorite part, adding the lighting.
 I used relatively cheap LED lighting.
-These aren’t just outside lights for your house.
+These aren’t just average outside lights for your house.
 The color of these lights can be changed by remote control to match any mood you desire.
 Since the lighting will be installed under the countertop lip, it will be kept out of the weather.
 I’ve had mine for 2 seasons without issue.
-These lights come encased in a silicone type material.
+These lights (link to amazon) come encased in a silicone type material.
 To install them I used clear silicone and placed a heavy bead under the countertop.
 I then encased the lights in the silicone.
 This method worked incredibly well.

 What a difference polished concrete countertops make.
 Customized for your outdoor space.
 It truly is amazing what an inviting atmosphere a backyard barbecue grill island creates.
 You may start to make some new friends with the neighbors when they smell the tempting aroma of delicious grilled food and see the fantastic space you’ve created.
 All the hard work finally pays off, creating something that will last for years with little to no maintenance.
 Enjoy what has been done before moving on to the next project!